Take me to the river handmade brush script

-You can get a real fun look if you combine uppercase letters inside words as they play well together.
+You can get a really fun look if you combine uppercase letters inside words as they play well together.
 The lowercase t has 7 alternatives!

-To make you words look less repetitive the font has at least two alternatives for each letter.
+To make your words look less repetitive the font has at least two alternatives for each letter.

 Using OpenType you can pick and choose the glyph that fits best with your design.

 Take me to the River is perfect for many uses.
 Anything from packaging and branding to book covers, stationery and posters